What Is Tautomerism?

 - What do you mean by the term tautomer?

 - What are the structural requirements of a compound to possess tautomerization?

-- Explain the mechanism of tautomerism with examples step by step procedure.
+- Explain the mechanism of tautomerism in a step-by-step procedure with examples.

 - What is meant by annular tautomerism?